anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-predictive-modeling-strategy-at-scale/readme.md

     * For ex. dates may not be relevant in general but the gaps might be
     * The days of week might also provide some key insights.
     * The VIN number for a vehicle may not amount to much, but the second character tells about the manufacturer of the vehicle.
-    * Extracting the boolean Luggage_Fee_concept=true from the comment *My bad was lost but I still had to pay the bag fee*
+    * Extracting the boolean Luggage_Fee_concept=true from the comment *My bag was lost but I still had to pay the bag fee*
   * In a project, the team had 800+ variables but the DWH only provided 60, the rest were engineered.
 The final model only used 80 but only 6 of them came directly from the DWH
   * These calculation are important since they will become a part of the deployment and scoring process.